SeanPoints/Goodman_ETC/README.md

 (Lower Left) Predicted electrons per spectral bin for source plus sky and noise spectra for 1 x Exptime spectrum<br> (Lower Right) Predicted electrons per spectral bin for source plus sky and noise spectra for N x ExpTime spectra<br>

+If the "-out" argument is "yes", the software will additionally produce an AstroPy table that lists wavelength, source counts, sky counts, and S/N for each wavelength.
+The numbers in the table are determined by dividing the electrons detected by the gain (electrons per ADU) selected.
+This was selected to facilitate comparisons with real data.
+This option also write two 1-D spectra FITS files for the source and the calculated S/N per spectral bin.

 ---

 ## Contributions or comments